 The Pavilion is one of the nicest options for live music during the busy season, and timing your visit with a concert day is a great way to relax after tromping through the orchards and picking in the morning.
 Whether you want shopping for various value-add goods – like apple butter and pastries – or you’re in it for a rocking chair on a porch and some excellent fiddling, you’ll find what you want at Altapass.

-6. Chug-Chug Into Mountain Fresh Orchards for a Train Ride
+6. Mountain Fresh Orchards

 The trackless “Apple Express” ride combines two things children love: apples and trains!
 At the Mountain Fresh Orchards farm market, you can pick up tickets for this adorable train ride that may be simple to us older folks but is absolutely delightful to little kids.